 Detailed how-to remove Search Baron from Safari instructions

-- Next, select the Privacy tab, click on Remove All Website Data/Manage Website Data, and then click on Remove Now to initiate the data deletion and wait for the completion of the process.
+- Open the Privacy tab next, click Remove All Website Data/Manage Website Data, and then click on Remove Now to initiate the data deletion and wait for the completion of the process.

 How to Remove Search Baron from Chrome

-- Copy-paste this: ://settings in the URL bar and press the Enter key.
+- Start Chrome, type ://settings in the URL bar, and press Enter.

 Detailed How to Remove Search Baron from Chrome Instructions

 - Start the browser, click the menu icon from the top-right (the three dots just below the X button), and go to More Tools > Extensions.

 - Carefully look for any unfamiliar, suspicious, or undesirable add-ons on that page and if you find any, click the Disable button (the toggle button below the browser), and then select Remove to uninstall the add-on.

 - Once the unwanted extensions are gone, go into Settings from the browser’s menu and then click Search Engine from the left.

 - Find and select the Manage Search Engines option and see what search engines are listed on that page.